emre1393/xtreamui_mirror/README.md

 * wget https://github.com/emre1393/xtreamui_mirror/raw/master/install.py;
 * sudo python install.py

-If you want a whole NEW installation, choose MAIN and then ADMIN.
+If you want a whole NEW installation, choose MAIN and then UPDATE.
-If you want ONLY the admin part, select ADMIN only.
 If you want to install load balance on additional servers, add a server to panel in manage servers page, then run script and proceed with LB option.
 If you want to update admin panel, select UPDATE, then paste download link of release_xyz.zip file.